Stop Tossing and Turning with These Helpful Tips

-More and more reports are coming out about the problematic blue light emitted from our phones, TVs and other devices.
-This blue light can delay the melatonin in our body, the hormone that regulates our sleep.
-In addition, noise and bright lights can also keep you stimulated and awake.
+Many studies have shown found the blue light emitted from our phones, TVs, and other devices are problematic for sleep.
+This blue light can delay the melatonin in your body, the hormone that regulates our sleep.
+In addition, the noise and bright lights can keep your brain stimulated and awake.

 Here are some things you can do to help get a good night’s rest:

-In addition to a comfortable mattress, you want to make sure you have a comfortable room as well.
-Studies have shown that sleeping in a colder room can help you get a better sleep.
-Set your room’s temp to about 65 degrees and see if that help’s with the tossing and turning.
+Studies have shown that sleeping in a colder room can help you get better sleep.
+Set your room’s thermostat to about 65 degrees and see if the cooler environment eases your restlessness.

 This might seem counterintuitive, but if you’re tossing and turning in bed, get out.
-Trying to unsuccessfully force yourself to sleep could lead to negative associations with your bed.
-So go in a different room and do something calming like reading a book.
+Trying to force yourself to fall asleep could lead to negative associations with your bed.
+Go in a different room and do something calming like reading a book.
 When you’re truly sleepy, hop back in bed and see if that does the trick.

-Exercise can help relieve stress and eventually lower your body’s temperature.
+Exercise can help relieve stress and lower your body temperature.
 Both are important for helping you fall asleep.
-Just make sure to finish your workout at least four hours before bed.
-If you exercise close to bedtime, your body temp will be too high, making it harder to fall asleep.
+Just be sure to finish your workout at least four hours before bed.
+If you exercise too close to bedtime, your body temperature will be too high, making it harder to fall asleep.

-Try to stop using your phone, or any other electronic, for about an hour before you go to sleep.
-Instead, pick up book.
-Furthermore, your TV isn’t helping either.
-Consider putting your phone in another room to make sure you don’t instinctively grab it.
-This will let you disconnect (literally) and allow your mind to shut down for bedtime.
+Stop using your phone and other electronic devices about an hour before you go to sleep.
+This includes watching television.
+Instead, pick up a book.
+Keep your phone out of reach to make sure you don’t instinctively grab it.
+This will let you disconnect (literally) and allow your mind to shut down for bedtime

 Certain relaxation techniques can help decrease the symptoms associated with stress and anxiety.
-Try deep breathing or meditation to calm your mind and body down and ease into a nice restful sleep.
-So take a deep breath and put your worries about tossing and turning behind you.
+Deep breathing and meditation exercises calm your mind and body and help you ease into a restful sleep.
+So, take a deep breath and put your worries about tossing and turning behind you.

 Look into getting a mattress and pillow protector for your bed.
 They provide an ultra-thin physical barrier that you can wash.
-Not only will a mattress protector help keep you healthier, but it’ll prolong the life of your mattress as well.
+Not only will a help keep you healthier, it will also prolong the life of your mattress.